Greenstand/treetracker-web-map-client/README.md

     - `challenge`: hardest or big tasks, or needs some special skill or tricky or even hacky in some way.
     - `documentation`: writing job, sometimes it's good for new devs to learn and do some simple jobs.
     - `bug`: just bug.
-    - `wontfix`: some issues still in discussion, or can not be implemented at current stage, or just outdated problems.
+    - `wontfix`: some issue still in discussion, or can not be implemented at current stage, or just outdated problem.
     - `high-priority`: urgent problem, like some crucial bug or feature.
-    - We also tag issues with other aspects like the skill needed, the device related and so on.
+    - We also tag issue with other aspects like the skill needed, the device related and so on.

 3. Fork the repo.

 4. Coding (in the process, you can rebase/merge the newest code from the main working branch online to get the new changes, check below link to get tutorial on how to update code from upstream)

 5. Raise the PR, if possible, add `resolves #xx` in the description to link the PR with the issue, in this way, Github will automatically close that issue for us.

 6. Optional: if you aren't fully confident about your code, it's always a good idea to create a PR in `draft` status as early as possible.
 This way you can draw others attention to it and they'll be able to give you suggestions.
 To do this, just expand the PR button, there is a `draft` selection.

 7. If necessary, add some screenshots or a video recording to show the work, especially when you are doing UI work, like building a component.

-More resources are here: https://app.gitbook.com/@greenstand/s/engineering/tools#github
+More resources can be found here: https://app.gitbook.com/@greenstand/s/engineering/tools#github

 # MISC